bristlemouth/bm_core/test/scripts/README.md

 A specified baud rate is not a requirement.

-In order to run the tests the following command must be invoked:
+In order to run the base tests the following command must be invoked:

 `pytest -s @tests_to_run.txt --port '{port}' --baud {baud}`

 Where port is the serial port you are attempting to talk to the Bristlemouth node on, and baud is the desired baud rate.

+If you want to include testing the DFU functionality (this is skipped by default in the above command), the following command can be run:

+`pytest -s @tests_to_run.txt --port '{port}' --baud {baud} --file {relative/path/to/file} --node_id {node_id}`

+Two additionally added arguments are provided to the previous command:

+- file, which is the relative path to the binary file to be loaded
+- node_id, which is the node ID of the node to be updated, this cannot be the node ID of the node this is being tested on, if the node is to be passed in as a hex value, it must be prepended with `0x`, as an example - `0xdeadbeef12345678`

 ## Contributing